LoicSikidi/tutorials/ansible/fail2ban-bind-with-gmail/README.md

     $ vagrant destroy -f && vagrant up
 ```

+If you need to unencode the file, run `ansible-vault decrypt playbooks/vars/gmail_account.yml`.

 ## My configuration

 You will find below the version of each software used in this demo on my local machine (macOs Mojave).